near/docs/docs/3.tutorials/fts/0-predeployed.md

 👉 Now try going to your [NEAR Wallet](http://wallet.testnet.near.org) and view your FTs in the "Balances" tab. 👈

 :::note Pre-deployed Contract
-The contract used in this section has been modified such that you can infinitely get `gtNEAR` by calling `ft_transfer`.
-In reality, the user that calls the method needs to have enough fungible tokens for the transfer to be successful.
-In our case, the contract automatically creates FTs for the receiver up to a max of `10 gtNEAR` (10e24 yocto-gtNEAR) per call.
+The contract used in this section has been modified such that you can infinitely get `gtNEAR` by calling `ft_mint`.
+This function is not part of the FT [standards](https://nomicon.io/Standards/Tokens/FungibleToken/Core) and has been implemented for the purpose of this tutorial.

-There are many other functions you can call to interact with the contract such as `ft_total_supply` and `ft_transfer_call` which you'll learn more about as you go through the zero to hero tutorial.
 :::

 ---